UTNuclearRoboticsPublic/EnvEase/README.md

       gedit ~/.nrg_bash/config.sh

-  <li>Edit the configuration variables in the top part of the file.
+  <li>Edit the configuration variables in config the file.
 Save and close.</li>
 </ol>

 You are now ready.
 When you open a bash terminal in the future, these scripts should be run.
 You can verify this by running this command in terminal: